Cameron Girdlestone

 Cameron Girdlestone is an Australian representative rower.
 He is a five-time Australian national champion, a medalist at World Championships, a dual Olympian and an Olympic silver and bronze medallist.
 He raced in the Australian men's quad scull at the Tokyo 2020 Olympics to a bronze medal.

 Personal life

 Cameron Girdlestone was born in Sydney and attended Samuel Gilbert Primary school.
 He took up rowing at high school at The King's School, Parramatta.

-He is a PDHPE teacher at Sydney Church of England Grammar School.

 At the conclusion of the 2020 Tokyo Olympics he was elected as a member of the AOC's Athlete's Commission.

 Club and national career

 Girdlestone rows from the Sydney University Boat Club.
 He first rowed in the Interstate Regatta at the Australian Rowing Championships in 2010 representing New South Wales in the men's single scull in the President's Cup event.
 In 2016 he was seated in the New South Wales state eight which placed second in the King's Cup that year.

 At the 2019 Australian Championships he won the open men's double scull national title with his SUBC clubmate Campbell Watts and he stroked a composite quad scull to win the open men's quad title.
 In 2021 he won an Australian Championship title in the open men's single scull and also won a national title in the open men's quad scull.
 In 2019 and 2021 he was the New South Wales representative sculler to contest the President's Cup at the Interstate Regatta.
 In 2022 he won another national open men's quad scull title in a composite Australian selection crew.